Wisconsin First Time Home Buyer – 2020 Loan Programs

 Wisconsin Down Payment Assistance Programs

 First time home buyers in Wisconsin may be eligible to receive down payment assistance.
-This includes programs that are offered statewide, as well as some locally offered programs (available at the city or county level).
-You may learn more about these programs below.
+This includes programs offered throughout the entire state, as well as several locally offered programs.
+You can learn more about these programs below.

 Appleton Housing Authority (Outagamie and Calumet Counties)